-When you’re searching for an agency, keep in mind that you’ll be working with this agency on a long-term basis, not just for the initial project.
+When you’re searching for a web development and design agency, keep in mind that you’ll be working with this agency on a long-term basis, not just for the initial project.
 It’s a cozy relationship.
 When it comes down to it, you want to hire an agency that will be a true partner, and one that will give you support long after the launch of your website.

 One aspect of this support relationship is about managing content.
 Usually, there are three types of ongoing relationships you can have with an agency.
 To ensure you select the right agency, it’s important to understand what your relationship will look like after your site is live.

 3 common types of relationships you can have with an agency:

 1. They manage your content for you as part of a monthly retainer.

 Pros: You don’t need to learn how to use your site’s content management system.
 You are also able to anticipate your monthly costs because you’ve agreed to a monthly content management retainer.

 Cons: The speed and frequency of your content updates is now dependent solely on the efficiency of the agency.
 If the agency isn’t set up to provide adequate support, you may get frustrated with slow response times.
 Even if they offer excellent support, you may prefer the flexibility to make your own immediate updates.

 2. They manage your content for you on an as-needed basis, charging an hourly billable rate.

 Pros: Like the first relationship, in this case you don’t need to learn how to use your site’s content management system and have the support of a team of experts.
 If updates are needed at less frequently, you can pay as you go.